kolesan/template-webpack-dev/README.md

-# tempalte-webpack-dev
+# template-webpack-dev
+Template project with:
+* webpack-dev-server
-Template project with webpack-dev-server, css-loader and html plugin configured
+* css-loader and html plugin
+* Jest

 ### Repo setup
 Download zip of this repo and extract \
 Do `git init` in the resulting folder \
 Create new repository in GitHub and copy its ssh path \
+Edit package.json or do `npm init` \
 Edit README and do
 ```
 git add .